ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/Percent.md

 ## Overview

-The **Percent** control supports entering a number as a percentage while still storing the number internally as it's mathematical value.
+The **Percent** control supports entering a number as a percentage while still storing the number internally as its mathematical value.
 For example:

 - Enter 50 to represent 50% (stored as 0.5 in the DataPortal)
 - Enter 72.6 to represent 72.6% (stored as 0.726 in the DataPortal)

-After entering a number it is then displayed formatted using Intl.NumberFormat.
+After entering a number it is then displayed formatted using [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat).

 ![Post-Populated Field](../img/Percent_3.PNG)